crotwell/TauP/src/doc/sphinx/source/calculations.rst

 TauP is capable of handling models, like `ak135favg <_static/StdModels/ak135favg.nd>`_, that have an ocean layer.
 However, care should be taken with S waves as they cannot propigate in a fliud layer.
+So the phase SS doesn't exist in ak135favg, but the phase `S^3S` potentially does, if the source and receiver are below the ocean layer.
-So the phase SS doesn't exist in ak135favg.
-Also, the default station depth is the model surface, but we generall don't think of seismic stations floating on top of the ocean, so it may be more appropriate to locate the station at depth, on the bottom of the ocean layer.
+Also, the default station
+depth is the model surface, but we generall don't think of seismic stations floating on top of the ocean, so it may be more appropriate to locate the station at depth, on the bottom of the ocean layer.
 Or perhaps in this case,